lorenzo85/scenarios-ica/egress-external-services-access/step1/text.md

 the Istio proxies let calls to unknown services pass through, whereas if the option is set to **REGISTRY_ONLY**, Istio proxies will block any host not listed in the internal service registry.

-Currently, the environment is configured with the `outboundTrafficPolicy` option is set to **ALLOW_ANY**.
+Currently, Istio is configured with the `outboundTrafficPolicy` option is set to **ALLOW_ANY**.